How to get involved

 As part of our Research Community you may be invited to:

 Contribute to the design of research studies through email correspondence/letter or by joining a discussion group

 Respond to questionnaires that help researchers to develop studies in areas of relevance to you

 Please be aware that signing up to the Research Community is not a means through which you will be made aware of current trials that are recruiting participants.

-A Patient Research Ambassador (PRA) is someone who works with the National Institute for Health Research (NIHR) to promote health research from a patient point of view.
+A Patient Research Champion (PRC) is someone who works with the National Institute for Health and Care Research (NIHR) to promote health research from a patient point of view.
 They could be a patient, service user, carer who is enthusiastic about health research and is willing to communicate that to other patients, publics and healthcare professionals.
-You can find out more on the NIHR's Patient Research Ambassador Initiative website or click the button below to find out about being a PRA in the North Thames region.
+You can find out more on the NIHR's Patient Research Champion website or click the button below to find out about being a PRC in the North Thames region.

 People in Research